 The Bible talks about a judgement that people who know Jesus will undergo (Romans 14:10, 2 Corinthians 5:10, etc).
 This is often called the Bema seat judgement.
 I didn’t look forward to this judgement.
 It sounds like a….
 Judgement.
 My expectation is that this would be a lot like the performance reviews have I received…

 These are notes I made for myself when I was considering a career change many years ago.
+I was thinking about how various activities (career / future work) are most impactful to human flourishing.
 Last week several friends indicated an interest my notes so I am sharing them here.
-At some point I would like to flesh this list out with more references.
-NGOs and other mission driven organizations tend to focus…
+At some point I would like…

 Last night I had a spirited discussion with some friends about US politics.
 One of our friends was expressing a concern that historically the US has been too “nice”, hopeful, helpful.
 We have created a culture people want to enjoy, but now we will be taken advantage of and ultimately destroyed.
 We need to be…